-To verify the generality of our DL-DRL, we use the trained models to solve larger-scale problems and compare them to several baselines.
-The DL-DRL (Sampling) is used to evaluate the generalization performance since the sampling strategy can obtain a better solution with only a slight increase in computation time.
+To verify the generalization performance of our DL-DRL, we use the trained models to solve larger-scale instances.
+The DL-DRL (Sampling) is adopted since the sampling strategy can obtain better solutions with only slightly longer time than the greedy one.
 We first generalize the trained DL-DRL models from subsection V-B to solve the problem with a larger task scale.
-The results are shown in Fig. 6 and 7, where the horizontal coordinate refers to the problems that need to be solved, and the label denotes a certain trained model.
-For example, N-100 represents the problem with 100 tasks, and U4-80 represents the DL-DRL model trained for the U4 scenario with 80 tasks.
+The results are shown in Fig. 6 and 7, respectively, where the horizontal coordinate refers to the problems that need to be solved, and the legend denotes the trained models.
+For example, N-100 represents the problem with 100 tasks, and U4-80 represents the DL-DRL model trained on U4 with 80 tasks.

-From Fig. \ref{Fig. 6}, we can see that the model trained for a certain problem size performs best in the corresponding problem compared to those trained for other problem sizes.
-However, they still outperform K-means+VND, K-means+AM, and DL-DRL-I except for U4-80 in solving problems with task quantity greater than or equal to 200 and U4-100 in solving the problem with 500 tasks.
+From Fig. \ref{Fig. 6}, we can see that the model trained for a certain problem size performs best on the corresponding problem compared to those trained for other problem sizes.
+However, they still outperform K-means+VND, K-means+AM, and DL-DRL-I except for U4-80 in solving problems with no less than 200 tasks and U4-100 in solving the problem with 500 tasks.
 In addition, we notice that the model trained for proximal problem sizes performs better than that of different ones (e.g., U4-200 and U4-300 perform better than U4-80, U4-100, and U4-150 in solving problems with 500 tasks).
 This phenomenon might be caused by the difference in data distribution, as the proximal problem sizes may lead to similar data distributions of task location.
-A similar observation can also be found in Fig. \ref{Fig. 7}, where the models trained for other problem sizes outperform K-means+VND and K-means+AM and are competitive against DL-DRL-I.
+A similar pattern can also be found in Fig. \ref{Fig. 7}, where the models trained for other problem sizes outperform K-means+VND and K-means+AM and are competitive against DL-DRL-I.